Red/Blue/Yellow Tips and Tricks

 (Incidentally, the full list of Pokémon and levels that can be found and which letters should be used to get them can be found here on Bulbapedia.)

 And finally the very most practical use of the Missingno. trick: item duplication.
 All you need to do to do it is to place the item you want duplicated in the sixth slot of your item list and then encounter a wild Missingno. or 'M. Finish the battle however you like, and the item will have a glitched number beside it.
-Now, I've been led to believe that the actual number of items is 129.
-I deposited 30 of them on my friend's brother's Blue version and had 99 left.
-Or maybe I deposited 99 and had 30 left; I don't remember.
-In any case, it's a lot of items.
+The actual number will be 128 more than you had previously (unless you already had over 128 of that item) - so if you had one, you'll now have 129, and so on.
 Enjoy duplicating Rare Candies, Nuggets and Max Revives.

 The Mew Trick